queckezz/koa-views/readme.md

 #### `views(root, opts)`

 * `root`: Where your views are located.
 Must be an absolute path.
-All rendered views must be relative to this path
+All rendered views are relative to this path
 * `opts` (optional)
 * `opts.extension`: Default extension for your views